Pediatric acoustic reflex threshold (ART)

 Acoustic reflex threshold (ART) helps audiologists test for proper middle ear functioning in infants and children by testing the ear's natural reflex to lower the volume of very loud sounds.

-What can I expect with Pediatric Acoustic Reflex Threshold (ART) testing?
+What can I expect with a pediatric acoustic reflex threshold (ART) test?

 A normal result means your child falls within the usual range.
 An abnormal ART may show some kind of a neurological disorder or nerve damage.
 As with tympanometry, an abnormal ART means more tests are needed.